thisisobate/kyverno-website/src/content/docs/policies/linkerd/add-linkerd-mesh-injection/add-linkerd-mesh-injection.md

 ---
-title: "Add Linkerd Mesh Injection"
+title: 'Add Linkerd Mesh Injection'
 category: Linkerd
 version:
 subject: Namespace, Annotation
-policyType: "mutate"
+policyType: 'mutate'
 description: >
   Sidecar proxy injection in Linkerd may be handled at the Namespace level by setting the annotation `linkerd.io/inject` to `enabled`.
 In addition, a second annotation may be applied which controls the Pod startup behavior.
 This policy sets the annotations, if not present, `linkerd.io/inject` and `config.linkerd.io/proxy-await` to `enabled` on all new Namespaces.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//linkerd/add-linkerd-mesh-injection/add-linkerd-mesh-injection.yaml" target="-blank">/linkerd/add-linkerd-mesh-injection/add-linkerd-mesh-injection.yaml</a>

 ```yaml